l-with/ansible-role-set_and_check_ci_facts/README.md

 # Ansible Role set and check CI facts

-sets and checks facts from environment variables on control node
+sets and checks facts from environment variables or from terraform state on control node

 ## Role Variables